When the weather cools down, warm and cozy breakfasts get added to our menu.

 - Cashew butter

 - To improve digestibility and remove phytic acid from the oats, soak overnight by adding to a medium saucepan, covering with cool water by 1 inch, and adding salt and vinegar (both optional).
 Stir and cover.
 Soak at room temperature overnight or for at least 6 hours (24 hours max).
-Once soaked, drain and rinse.
+Once soaked, drain and rinse. *See notes for no-soak Instant Pot oats method.

 - Once oats are soaked and drained well, add back to medium saucepan with water and coconut milk.
 Bring to a low boil over high heat.
 Once a low boil is reached, reduce heat to a gentle simmer, cover, and cook for 15-20 minutes or until oats are tender and the liquid is almost fully absorbed.
 Add more coconut milk or water as needed if oats appear dry or are sticking to bottom of pan.